benjaminbrindle/benjaminbrindle.github.io/_pages/coursework.md

 Introduction to the data mining process including business problem understanding, data understanding and preparation, modeling and evaluation, and model deployment.
 Emphasis on hands-on data preparation and modeling using techniques from statistics, artificial intelligence, such as regression, decision trees, neural networks, and clustering.
 A number of application areas are explored.

 ## Applications to Medicine and Biology

+**EN.553.784: Mathematical Foundations of Computational Anatomy** - Johns Hopkins University (Fall 2023) <br>
+Fundamental concepts and methods that pertain the analysis of the variation of anatomical shapes extracted from medical images.
+Basic properties of the most important shape representations (landmark, curves, surfaces, images...), distances and discrepancy measures that allow for their comparison, and nonlinear optimal control methods that underlie the Large Deformation Diffeomorphic Metric Mapping (LDDMM) family of registration algorithms.
+Shape averaging methods and template-centered representations for the analysis of shape datasets.

 **EN.553.650: Computational Molecular Medicine** - Johns Hopkins University (Spring 2022) <br>
 Computational systems biology has emerged as the dominant framework for analyzing high-dimensional “omics” data in order to uncover the relationships among molecules, networks and disease.
 In particular, many of the core methodologies are based on statistical modeling, including machine learning, stochastic processes and statistical inference.
 We will cover the key aspects of this methodology, including measuring associations, testing multiple hypotheses, and learning predictors, Markov chains and graphical models.
 In addition, by studying recent important articles in cancer systems biology, we will illustrate how this approach enhances our ability to annotate genomes, discover molecular disease networks, detect disease, predict clinical outcomes, and characterize disease progression.